Integra Group

 -

-The company reports information on its whistleblowing policy and how the whistleblowers are protected, but no details are reported on the steps taken by the company to deal with the complaints received.
+The company has a whistleblowing policy and provides details on how whistleblowers are protected.
+However, it does not specify the steps taken to address the complaints received.

 -